Dreaming (1944 British film)

 Dreaming is a 1944 British comedy film directed by John Baxter and starring Bud Flanagan, Chesney Allen and Hazel Court.
+It was written by Flanagan and Reginald Purdell.
 Its plot concerns a soldier who is knocked unconscious during a train journey and has a series of bizarre dreams.

-In 1944, Decca Records released a recording of Flanagan and Allen singing Dreaming, the title song from the film.

 The film's sets were designed by Duncan Sutherland.

+In 1944, Decca Records released a recording of Flanagan and Allen singing "Dreaming", the title song from the film.

 Plot

-When British soldier Bud (Bud Flanagan) is hit on the head, the concussion causes a series of dreams whilst on the hospital operating table.
+When British soldier Bud is hit on the head, the concussion causes a series of dreams whilst on the hospital operating table.
 In these he is fleeing hostile tribes in Africa, is a jockey winning a race at Ascot, turns up in Nazi Germany and is opening a wartime services canteen.